Geert Wilders: Personal life

 In June 2011, disclosure of Wilders's personal finances indicated that he founded a self-administered company one year earlier without reporting this via the public records of the House of Representatives, which he, as a parliamentarian, should have done.
 The company is known as OnLiberty BV and is aimed at acquiring intellectual and property rights.
 Wilders later explained he had acted this way for security reasons and that the company had no connection to the PVV.
 OnLiberty BV has since been formally registered in Breda.

-Wilders has been bleaching and dyeing his hair to peroxide-platinum blond since at least the mid-1990s having previously got his hair cut at a barber shop near Utrecht Central Station until this was stopped due to security concerns.
+Wilders has been bleaching and dyeing his hair to peroxide-platinum blond since at least the mid-1990s.
 As a result of hair graying, Wilders' dark roots show less.
 Wilders has acquired nicknames such as "Mozart" and "Captain Peroxide" because of his flamboyant platinum blond hairstyle.
-Radio Netherlands calls him "the most famous bleach-blond since Marilyn Monroe".